tomtclai/SiteSee/readme.md

 ###Managing media for a location

 - Swipe to delete articles tied to the location
-- Tap on the row of pictures to see expand the view
+- Tap on the row of pictures to expand the view
 - Long Press to delete any photos you don't want